zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Bill says, “That’s why I brought the champagne” – i n order to bring something a little special for the event.
 “It’ll make this picn ic extra special,” he says.
 Madison continues complaining, “I guess we’ll have to make do with warm champagne and sandwiches.”
 “To make do” is an interesting two -word phrasal verb meaning to be satisfied with something that isn’t exactly w hat you want – to be able to get

-by or to survive through a certain situation not ha ving all of the resources, all of the things that you would like to have in a perfect  world or ideally.
+by or to survive through a certain situation not having all of the resources, all of the things that you would like to have in a perfect  world or ideally.

-Madison is saying that she and Bill will “have to m ake do with warm champagne and sandwiches.”
+Madison is saying that she and Bill will “have to make do with warm champagne and sandwiches.”
 She says, “I hope you remembered t o bring a corkscrew and some dishes and silverware.”
 A “corkscrew” (corkscr ew) is a special tool that you use to remove the very top of a wine or champagne b ottle.
 Technically, you’re removing the little piece that is put into the top of the bottle to keep the liquid inside of it.
 That little piece is called a “cork,”  and hence a corkscrew screws into or goes into the cork in order to allow you to pull  it out.

 “Dishes” are, of course, the things that you use for eating – plates and bowls, for example.
 We use the term “silverware” to mean the s ame as “eating utensils” – that is to say knives, forks, and spoons.
 Technical ly, silverware would be eating utensils made out of or plated with silver, but we use the term more generally to mean the knives, forks, and spoons that you eat wit h.

 Bill said, “I bought paper plates and plastic utens ils.”
 So, he has plates made of paper and utensils – that is again a knife, a fork,  a spoon – made of plastic, which is quite common on a picnic.
 You often bring paper and plastic to eat with.
 Madison is not impressed.
 She says, “Paper and plas tic?”
 She’s not happy.
 She continues, “I guess we’ll have to make do with thos e, too.
 Okay, now, you said you had a special question you wanted to ask me.
-Wh at is it?”
+What is it?”

 We can guess by now that Bill was going to ask Madi son to marry him.
 He was going to propose to her.
 “To propose” here means to  ask someone to marry you.
 But after all of the questions that Madison has ask ed, all the complaints that she has, Bill has decided, we believe, not to ask Madis on to marry him.
 He says, “Question?
 Oh, never mind.”
-“Never mind” is a phras e meaning that whatever you were talking about is not important and that the other person should just forget about it.
+“Never mind” is a phrase meaning that whatever you were talking about is not important and that the other person should just forget about it.

 He says that the question “will keep” (keep).
-To sa y something will keep means that it doesn’t have to be done right now, or it do esn’t have to be talked about right now.
+To say something will keep means that it doesn’t have to be done right now, or it do esn’t have to be talked about right now.
 It’s something you can do in the future.
 Maybe Bill will change his mind and decide never to ask Madison to marry him.
 That would be my advice.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]

 Bill: Surprise!
 I brought you here to this beautifu l spot for a romantic picnic.
 I have a very special question to ask you.

 Madison: Oh, that’s so sweet.
-Did you remember to b ring a picnic blanket?
+Did you remember to bring a picnic blanket?

 Bill: I did.
 I have everything we’ll need in this p icnic basket.

 Madison: Don’t put it down there.
 There are ants.
-Y ou should put it on the blanket.
+You should put it on the blanket.

 Bill: Yes, you’re right.